derekdylu/LING5505-Final-Project-Group3/README.md

   **(5) For more information, visit [ckiplab/ckiptagger](https://github.com/ckiplab/ckiptagger)**

 ### Part of Speech index
-Visit this [page](http://ckipsvr.iis.sinica.edu.tw/papers/category_list.pdf) for the index of part of speech
+Visit this [page](http://ckipsvr.iis.sinica.edu.tw/papers/category_list.pdf) for the index of part of speech from CKIP